 A contractor may need to transport equipment and materials from storage to the construction site.
-Insurance will cover loss or damage during transit.
+Furthermore, insurance will cover loss or damage during transit.

 For example, a truck ferrying building material such as tiles and cement are stolen.
-Your Builder’s Risk has you covered.
+Consequently, your Builder’s Risk has you covered.

 What does Builder’s Risk cover that Inland Marine Insurance doesn’t?
 It provides replacement of damaged property or equipment stored on site.